Portland Parish: Attractions

-Because of its natural environment, tourism has often flourished in the parish.
+Because of its natural and peaceful environment, tourism has often flourished in the parish.
 It is noted for its beaches, such as Frenchman's Cove, Boston Beach, Winifred, and Dragon Bay.
 The Blue Mountains are also located in Portland; two Maroon communities are located there.
 The internationally known Blue Lagoon is in this parish; it is believed to be the crater of an extinct volcano.
 The lagoon is an almost landlocked cove with approximately 55 m (180 ft) of water.
 Rafting on the Rio Grande is also a tourist attraction.

 Boston Jerk Centre in Portland is an area well known for its "jerked" foods, including chicken, fish and pork.
 Jerked foods are foods made with Jamaican jerk spice and traditional technique.

 Other activities

 Since the early 1950s, more than 782 film or screen productions have been shot in Portland.
-Two of the most popular are Twenty Thousand Leagues Under the Sea, by Walt Disney (USA) in 1954 and The Harder They Come by Vista Productions (Jamaica) in 1972.
+Two of the most popular are 20,000 Leagues Under the Sea, by Walt Disney (USA) in 1954 and The Harder They Come by Vista Productions (Jamaica) in 1972.
 Scenes from the film Cocktail, starring Tom Cruise, were shot at the bar on the beach at the Dragon Bay resort.
 An early film edition of the 1963 version of Lord of the Flies was largely shot at Frenchman's Cove; the 1990 remake by Harry Hook was filmed at Frenchman's Cove and Snow Hill.
 Barbadian singer Rihanna filmed the video for her song "Man Down" in various locations throughout the parish in April/May 2011.
 American singer Santigold filmed the video for her song "Disparate Youth" in the parish.
 The video was released in March 2012.